LIU-Yinyi/SalVatioN/readme.md

 # SalVatioN
 - **Author:** LIU-Yinyi
 - **Date:** Aug 24, 2020
-- **Version:** 0.1.0
+- **Version:** 0.1.0 - Beta & Hung Up
-- **Abstract:** An open-source subversion gui desktop software based on PyQt5.
+- **Abstract:** An open-source subversion gui client desktop software based on PyQt5.
+Note: See also the announcements in the last section.

 ## Motivations
 Why I started this project was an interesting episode.

-> This project was originally for Yinyi's Macbook because at that time MacOSX Catalina didn't have relevant softwares that could support free subversion desktop version.
+> This project was originally for Yinyi's Macbook because at that time MacOSX Catalina didn't have relevant softwares that could support free subversion client desktop version.
 But the lab duty required svn so I wrote a gui version as *SALVATION*.
 It happened that the word **salvation** has the letter **svn**, as a result, I named the software as this name. :D

 ## Quickstarts